-Mr. Brett is a recipient of an Honorary Doctor of Laws Degree from Curry College, an Honorary Doctor of Humane Letters Degree from Salem State University, an Honorary Doctor of Public Service Degree from Westfield State College and an Honorary Doctor of Laws Degree from the University of Massachusetts Boston.
+Mr. Brett is a recipient of an Honorary Doctor of Public Service Degree from Suffolk University, an Honorary Doctor of Laws Degree from Saint Anselm College, an Honorary Doctor of Laws Degree from Curry College, an Honorary Doctor of Humane Letters Degree from Salem State University, an Honorary Doctor of Public Service Degree from Westfield State College and an Honorary Doctor of Laws Degree from the University of Massachusetts Boston.

 In addition to a Bachelor’s degree from American University, Mr. Brett holds Master’s degrees in Public Administration from both Suffolk University and the John F. Kennedy School of Government at Harvard University.

 Mr. Brett and his wife Patricia reside in Dorchester, Massachusetts.